 JTB has been operating in Australia for over 50 years and in Japan for over 100 years.
 We’re the world’s oldest Japan Rail Pass provider and we have several offices in Australia with over 70 offices in Japan as well.
 We’re a popular and a very safe company with longstanding ties to Japan Rail and the Japanese tourism industry.
 We offer flexible delivery arrangements (including pickup), great prices and we have knowledgeable and experienced staff to assist your needs.

 No, however the prices for the Japan Rail Pass do vary depending on exchange rates.
-The prices are set in Yen by Japan Rail and then we convert them in Australian dollars.
-JTB monitors the exchange rates to ensure you will buy your pass at the best possible price.
+The prices are set in Yen by Japan Rail and then we convert them into Australian dollars.
+JTB monitors the exchange rates regularly to ensure you will buy your pass at the best possible price.

 There’s no maximum number of Japan Rail Passes you can get.
 So long as you fulfill all the requirements and obligations of each pass then you can get as many as you wish.

 No, the Japan Rail Pass cover basic fares for either Ordinary or Green classes.
 There’s nothing stopping you from sleeping in your seat but the system isn’t designed to accommodate or encourage passengers to use the train as overnight accommodation.

 There are many English signs at most stations and these days many automated announcements are in both English and Japanese.
 Although many JR stations can be very large and difficult to navigate you’ll find that the Japanese people are more than willing to try and help you.